megashyam/PitchPulse-WorldCup2026/README.md

 ### Knowledge Construction

-1. Historical StatsBomb event streams are the raw material for both retrieval collections.
+1. Historical StatsBomb event streams power both retrieval collections used by the intelligence agents.
-2. Goal, red-card, and momentum-shift documents are generated from historical matches as natural-language text with structured metadata (`match_id`, `competition`, `season`, `minute`, `event_type`).
+2. Historical events are transformed into structured natural-language documents with metadata such as `match_id`, competition, season, minute, and event type for grounded retrieval.
-3. PPDA and pressing-zone statistics are computed per team per match and written as a separate document set.
+3. Tactical knowledge is built separately by computing team-level pressing features, including PPDA and pressing-zone statistics, into dedicated tactical profiles.
-4. Both indexing scripts run offline via a manual CLI entry point.
-The tactical indexer additionally has an auto-index-on-empty path invoked once at application startup, self-populating a fresh deployment without a manual step.
+4. Knowledge indexing runs offline through CLI workflows, with the tactical index supporting automatic population on startup when no indexed profiles are available.

 ### Embedding Pipeline

-1. Each extracted document is a short, self-contained natural-language passage; the source documents require no separate chunking step.
+1. Documents are stored as self-contained retrieval passages, eliminating the need for additional chunking during indexing.
-2. Embeddings come from `sentence-transformers/all-MiniLM-L6-v2`, loaded once per consuming module as a lazy singleton, with `normalize_embeddings=True`.
+2. Embeddings are generated using `sentence-transformers/all-MiniLM-L6-v2` with normalized vectors for similarity search.
-3. Vectors are inserted into Weaviate alongside their structured metadata in the same write.
+3. Vectors and structured metadata are stored together in Weaviate for retrieval and filtering.
-4. Embedding calls run on a dedicated thread pool, isolated from the main event loop.
+4. Embedding workloads execute asynchronously through a dedicated thread pool to avoid blocking the main application loop.

 ### Hybrid Retrieval

-1. Dense retrieval scores cosine similarity over the normalized sentence embeddings.
+1. Dense retrieval uses cosine similarity over embedding vectors to capture semantic relevance.
-2. BM25 retrieval scores keyword overlap over the same document set.
+2. BM25 retrieval provides keyword-based matching over the same document corpus.
-3. One hybrid call blends both, weighted 75% toward the dense vector (`alpha=0.75`).
+3. Hybrid retrieval combines both approaches using weighted fusion with a 75% dense retrieval preference (`alpha=0.75`).
-4. Narrative queries additionally filter by `event_type` (`goal`, `red_card`) when the calling agent already knows the kind of moment it is narrating, improving precision over vector search alone.
+4. Narrative retrieval applies event-type filtering (such as `goal` or `red_card`) when context is known, improving precision over similarity search alone.

 ### Vector Database

-Weaviate 1.27 is configured with no built-in vectorizer.
-Every insert supplies its own precomputed vector; Weaviate never computes an embedding itself.
+Weaviate 1.27 is configured without a built-in vectorizer.
+All embeddings are generated externally and supplied with each insert, giving the application full control over the embedding pipeline.

-* `NarrativeArcs` holds goal, red-card, and momentum-shift narratives, and also receives store-back writes from the narrative agent when explicitly enabled.
+* `NarrativeArcs` stores historical goal, red-card, and momentum-shift narratives used for retrieval-grounded analysis.
-* `TacticalProfiles` holds PPDA and pressing fingerprints per team, per match.
+* `TacticalProfiles` stores team-level tactical fingerprints, including PPDA and pressing features, for similarity-based tactical retrieval.
-* No exact indexed document count is committed anywhere in the repository; the indexing scripts cap ingestion at 500 matches by configuration, but the actual count depends on how many matches were successfully processed on a given run and is only knowable by querying a live instance.
+* Index population is controlled through offline ingestion workflows, with collection size determined by successfully processed historical data.

 ### Grounded Generation

-1. Retrieval fetches up to 5 candidates per query; 2-3 of the top-ranked documents are interpolated directly into the prompt text.
+1. Retrieval returns the most relevant historical context for each query, with top-ranked passages incorporated into generation prompts.
-2. Every prompt also states the real computed numbers (scoreline, xG, probability shifts, activity levels) alongside the retrieved text.
+2. Prompts combine retrieved evidence with computed match metrics such as scoreline, xG, probability changes, and activity signals.
-3. The Narrative and Briefing agents explicitly instruct the model not to invent facts beyond what the prompt provides.
-The Match Intelligence Agent's prompts inline the same real numbers but do not carry this explicit instruction.
+3. Narrative and briefing generation are constrained to retrieved context and computed outputs to reduce unsupported claims.
-4. If the model is unavailable, a deterministic template reuses the identical numbers, producing plainer language rather than a fabricated fact.
+4. When generation is unavailable, deterministic templates reuse the same computed values to provide a reliable fallback response.